thegrumpys/odop/docs/About/userAccounts.md

 closing a previous browser window or tab.
 In this situation, you may be able to open a new browser window (tab) and open a previously saved design without need to sign-in again.
-However, you should learn to save frequently as once the browser window or tab is closed, any unsaved design in progress may be lost.
+However, you should save frequently as once the browser window or tab is closed, any unsaved design in progress may be lost.
 For more information on this point, see: [AutoSave](../Help/autoSave).

 **Troubleshooting login issues:**
-- Enter your email address in the "Username" field of the sign-in page.
+- Be sure to enter your email address in the "Username" field of the sign-in page.
 &nbsp;

 In order to sign out:
-  - use "Logout" on the File menu
-  - use the browser refresh button and then click the "Logout" button
+  - Use the "Sign-out" button to the left of the File menu

 &nbsp;